Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 - Port 4000 from Internal LB SG (so only the internal LB can talk to it).
 - Port 4000 from my IP (so I can test directly).

-Mistake I made:

-When setting up, I couldn’t find my Internal LB SG in the dropdown.
+>> Mistake encountered:  When setting up, I couldn’t find my Internal LB SG in the dropdown.
 Turns out I was in the wrong VPC, so it didn’t show up.
 Switched to 3-tier VPC, problem solved.

 DB SG (Database Tier)